martenframework/marten/docs/versioned_docs/version-0.1/templates/introduction.md

 ]
 ```

-Each context producers in this array will be applied in order when a new template context is created and will contribute "common" context values to it.
+Each context producer in this array will be applied in order when a new template context is created and will contribute "common" context values to it.
 This means that the order of these is important since context producers can technically overwrite the values that were added by previous context producers.

 Please head over to the [context producers reference](./reference/context-producers) to see a list of all the available context producers.
 Implementing custom context producers is also a possibility that is documented in [Create custom context producers](./how-to/create-custom-context-producers).

 ## Auto-escaping

-The output of template variables is automatically escaped by Marten in order to prevent Cross Site Scripting (XSS) vulnerabilities.
+The output of template variables is automatically escaped by Marten in order to prevent Cross-Site Scripting (XSS) vulnerabilities.

 For example, let's consider the following snippet: